The time has come. (Round 1 is here, don’t laugh.)

 - Plot out a few potential career arcs that balance and integrate, or feasibly alternate, the gritty (tactical level: specific health & development projects, all my biosecurity + epidemiology nerd stuff, the in-depth meat of specific challenges individuals face in hard places and process of gaining that information accurately) with the grand (geopol level: the complex network of forces & institutions governing said day-to-day challenges, communicating the nature of those issues to foster sustained public interest & political accountability in the United States).
 Yeah that’s one number, whatever.

 - This one is redacted, but in spirit: I’d like to maybe, circumstances VERY much pending, spend some amount of time conducting research out west, far far away from I-95.
-If (un)said location also enables elaborate hiking and/or microbrewery touring itineraries then so be it.
+If (un)said location also enables elaborate hiking and/or craft brewery touring itineraries then so be it.

 integration & dissemination: